 That’s it, from now on Do Not Disturb will pause all notifications at your custom times, each and every day.
 As a nice bonus, notifications on your Mac stop when the display is in sleep or when you’re projecting the screen.

-To manually enable Do Not Disturb mode, click the Notification Center icon in the menu bar and swipe down to reveal a hidden Do Not Disturb button.
+To manually enable Do Not Disturb mode, click the Do Not Disturb icon in the Control Center.
+You can also click the arrow next to Do Not Disturb to select a time.

-If the Notification Center icon in your Mac’s menu bar is dimmed, as depicted by the screenshot below, you are in Do Not Disturb mode.
+If the date and time you click to access the Notification Center in your Mac’s menu bar is dimmed, as depicted by the screenshot below, you are in Do Not Disturb mode.